Get insider access

 1. Best BISSELL Vacuum

-The BISSELL PowerForce Helix is the best vacuum from BISSELL that we've tested.
-Unusually for a vacuum in this price bracket, its floorhead has five levels of height adjustment, allowing you to quickly adapt to a wide mix of floor types in your home.
-It does an excellent job of clearing away debris on carpet and performs impressively well on bare floors.
+The BISSELL PowerForce Helix is the best vacuum from BISSELL we've tested.
+Unusual for a budget-friendly model, its floorhead has five levels of height adjustment, allowing you to adapt to various floor types in your home.
+It does an excellent job of clearing away debris on carpets and performs impressively well on bare floors.
 It can easily handle hair on various surfaces, ranging from bare floors to carpets, making it the best BISSELL vacuum for pet hair we've tested.

-That said, untangling hair from its brushroll can be a bit of a hassle: you can only remove the roller after removing the brush guard, which is held in place with a handful of easily-stripped plastic screws.
-Its bagless design and washable pre-motor filter keep the cost of ownership low, while its spacious dirt compartment won't need to be emptied very often.
+That said, untangling hair from its brushroll can be a bit of a hassle, as you can only remove the roller after removing the brush guard, which is held in place with a handful of easily stripped plastic screws.
+Its bagless design and washable pre-motor filter keep the cost of ownership low, while its spacious dirt compartment won't need frequent emptying.
 It's fairly lightweight for an upright vacuum, so you can carry it up and down stairs without too much of a problem.
 You can also spot-clean small areas by using its wand and attaching either its soft-bristle dusting brush or its crevice tool.

-However, this vacuum isn't very maneuverable because of its bulky design and fixed-angle head.
-Build quality is mediocre, with its floorhead wheels, brushroll plate, and dustbin feeling especially fragile.
-It also lacks a brushroll on/off switch, so it can get stuck on obstructions like rug tassels if the head height isn't set high enough and force you to turn the vacuum off to free.
-If that's a feature you want, consider the BISSELL Pet Hair Eraser Turbo, which is much easier to maneuver on thick carpeting and feels better built.
+Unfortunately, this vacuum isn't very maneuverable because of its bulky design and fixed-angle head.
+Given its low price, it's no surprise that the build quality is mediocre, with its floorhead wheels, brushroll plate, and dustbin feeling especially fragile.
+It also lacks a brushroll on/off switch, so it can get stuck on obstructions like rug tassels if the head height isn't set high enough and can force you to turn the vacuum off to free the tassels.
+If the brushroll on/off switch is a feature you want, consider the BISSELL Pet Hair Eraser Turbo, which is much easier to maneuver on thick carpeting and feels better built.
 However, it's a lot more expensive and has quite a few maintenance requirements.

 See our review